Vignesh96-R/Vignesh96-R/README.md

 ## 🧠 About Me

 I'm a passionate developer transitioning from mobile and web development into the world of **Data Science** and **AI**.
-With 3+ years of experience building real-world applications and solving frontend/backend issues, I bring a problem-solving mindset and a strong foundation in software.
+With 3+ years of experience in building real-world applications and solving frontend/backend challenges, I bring a strong foundation in software engineering and a proactive problem-solving mindset.

-Despite coming from a non-traditional background, I'm constantly upskilling in cloud-based platforms, statistical modeling, and machine learning techniques.
+Despite coming from a non-traditional background, I’m continuously upskilling in **cloud platforms**, **statistical modeling**, and **machine learning techniques**.

+I’m certified in **Microsoft Azure Data Fundamentals (DP-900)** and **Azure Data Scientist Associate (DP-100)**.

+---

+## 📜 Certifications

+- ✅ Microsoft Certified: Azure Data Fundamentals (DP-900)
+- ✅ Microsoft Certified: Azure Data Scientist Associate (DP-100)

 ---